camptocamp/oerpscenario/Readme.txt

 Configure it
 ------------------

-Create the parameter file "base.conf" according to your settings (look at sample_base.conf):
+Create the parameter file "base.conf" according to your settings in the oerpscenario_stable folder (look at sample_base.conf):

 port = 8069
 user = admin